scokobro/professional-identity/profIdent-draft1.md

 [^tsubaki]: Explain this

 [^mike]: It is common practise in many countries for the host of the press conference to provide feeds of the main microphone audio to all camera crews via a 'break-out box' positioned near to the designated camera position.
 Among other advantages to this system is that it helps reduce visual clutter in front of the speaker.

+[^names]: Japanese names are given in traditional surname-first order except where the individual is well known by the surname-last version.